assansanogo/moretestgithubactions/README.md

  * refactoring
   - better errors handling + logging
+  - have one subfolder in the repository (with main/branch etc.) to develop with best practices
+  - use the workflow to manage branches (need further training)

 * add logs (even though the logging is done in GitHub actions)